billHinderman/sprout_tweets/README.md

 Sprout Tweets List
 =============

-Table of Contents
+1. Deviations from wireframe
 ---
-1. Goal
-2. Features
-3. Deviations from wireframe
-4. Technologies used
-5. Directory structure

-1. Goal
----

-2. Features
----

-3. Deviations from wireframe
----

-4. Technologies used
+2. Technologies used
 ---

 * BackboneJS